By-election losses ‘monumental and humiliating’ for Boris Johnson – Sturgeon

 “I wouldn’t want to hazard a guess what is going to happen in the next hour, let alone the next day or the next week or month.”

+A spokesman for the Scottish Conservatives added: “It’s always disappointing to see the Conservative Party lose seats, especially a formerly safe seat where a huge majority has been overturned.
+The scale of these losses speak for themselves.

+“As Oliver Dowden has said this morning, we cannot continue with ‘business as usual’, we need to listen to the public as a party and reflect on these votes.”

-Scottish Labour leader Anas Sarwar said the people of Wakefield and Tiverton and Honiton “recognise that they deserve better” and challenged his party to set its sights on the next general election and a future Labour government.
+Scottish Labour leader Anas Sarwar said the people of Wakefield and Tiverton and Honiton “recognise that they deserve better”, and he challenged his party to set its sights on the next general election and a future Labour government.

-Mr Sarwar also told LBC that the SNP’s “last big argument” for independence was Boris Johnson and the Tories.
+Mr Sarwar also told LBC that the SNP’s “last big argument” for independence is Mr Johnson and the Tories.

 Register for free to continue reading